 Oklahoma Judge Shaves $107 Million Off Opioid Decision Against Johnson & Johnson

-A global megacorporation best known for Band-Aids and baby powder may be on the hook for more than $100 million less than originally anticipated for its role in Oklahoma's opioid crisis.
+A global megacorporation best known for Band-Aids and baby powder may be on the hook for about $107 million less than originally anticipated for its role in Oklahoma's opioid crisis.

 In a judgment filed Friday, state District Judge Thad Balkman revised an earlier ruling against Johnson & Johnson and told the drugmaker to make a onetime payment of $465 million — not the $572 million he had originally ordered.